207 Squadron Royal Air Force Association

-When one of our members or someone who served on 207 dies
+When someone dies who served on 207 Squadron, or was

-If you are printing this for someone who is not on the internet You may be reading this page before printing it to give to someone who is not on the internet.
-It may be useful to also view and print pages for some of the internet links provided that may be of particular interest, as these include useful postal addresses and telephone numbers.
+If you are printing this page for someone who is not on the internet it may be useful to also view and print pages from some of the internet links provided as these include useful postal addresses and telephone numbers.

 Some frequently asked questions

-In the Memorials section of the Association website there is a page, 207 Assoc RIP, remembering those 207s who have died since leaving the Service, irrespective of whether they were a member of the Association or of how long ago they died.
-The passing of Friend Members of the Association is also recorded.
+Yes.
+In the Memorials section of the 207 Squadron Royal Air Force History website there is a page, 207 Assoc RIP, remembering those 207s who have died since leaving the Service, irrespective of whether they were a member of the former Association or how long ago they died.
+The passing of Friend and Honorary Members of the former Association is also recorded.

-If the person was a member of the Aircrew Association or the Royal Air Forces Association, or WAAF Association, especially if they were known at the local branch, then fellow branch members may wish to attend, and if they have a Standard they may ask you if you would like them to parade it at the funeral, for example coming in with the coffin.
+If the person was a member of the Royal Air Forces Association, or WAAF Association, especially if they were known at the local branch, then fellow branch members may wish to attend, and if they have a Standard they may ask you if you would like them to parade it at the funeral, for example coming in with the coffin.

 He went to the United States in 1939 and earned a scholarship to Yale, but in September 1940 he enlisted in the Royal Canadian Air Force and trained as a pilot.
 He was sent to England in July 1941.
 Sometime on or before 3 September 1941 he composed High Flight, sending a copy to his parents.
 Several weeks later, on December 11, 1941 his Spitfire collided with another plane over England and Magee, aged 19, crashed to his death.
 He is buried in the churchyard cemetery at Scopwick, Lincolnshire.